ki4jgt/Book-of-the-Damned/README.md

 # On God

 There seems to be an order to all of this.
-Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise.
+Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise from freedom.
 And we seem not to be able to proceed without acknowledging them.
 A desire for cohesion and stasis from fundamental elements, before life can begin.

-All coming from the freedom of absolute randomness.
+Laws, like Newton's where every action has an equal reaction, leading to even greater truths.
+Like the requirement of everything having its entire history -- and the history of all others -- encoded within itself.

+Or, that everything you put out affects the target, the society, and you.
+The instant you put it out, you create its image inside yourself.

+Or, the instability of certain nations, because of injustice.
+Those injustices will forever be recorded in Truth, and will continue to pop up until they are resolved.

 Call this God, or science.
 In absolute chaos, there are rules.
-And as these rules reach down to us, we reach up to them, standing upon the shoulders of giants.
+And as these rules reach down to us, we reach up to them.
+The chaos creating the rules, and the rules creating the chaos.

 Book of the Damned  by Anonymous is marked CC0 1.0 Universal.
 To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/